How can you get from Europe to America by ship? This guide lists different flightless ways to get from Europe to North and South America.

 Part 1: Europe to USA by ship

 You need a ship of some sort to get from Europe to the United States without flying, Many cruise ships cross the Atlantic.
-However, if you avoid flying for environmental reasons, you should note that cruises cause a lot more CO2 emissions than flights.
+However, if you avoid flying for environmental reasons, you should note that cruises and ferries cause a lot more CO2 emissions than flights.

 How can you get to the USA in a more environmentally friendly way?
 If you cross the Atlantic, you can travel on a cargo ship, which is considered almost CO2 neutral.
 You can also travel on a lighter vessel such as a sailing boat.
 If you don’t have your own sailing boat, you can try to hitch a ride.